geoffreyporto/resume/README.md

 * Track record of quickly earning credibility based on your knowledge, flexibility and amazing accomplishments.
 * Excellent organizational skills with ability to develop detailed project plans and see them through to completion.
 * Excellent oral/written communication and interpersonal skills, with the ability to engage in highly technical discussions.

+**Skills
+**Programming Languages

+* Experience with Google mobile APIs and services \(e.g. Google Play services\).
+* Expert at the practical application of program management principles and tools.
+* Track record of quickly earning credibility based on your knowledge, flexibility and amazing accomplishments.
+* Excellent organizational skills with ability to develop detailed project plans and see them through to completion.
+* Excellent oral/written communication and interpersonal skills, with the ability to engage in highly technical discussions.

+Spoken Languages

+* Fluent in Portuguese and Spanish languages.
+* Basic in English language.

 **Description**